 Proposed legislation may result in an increase in SGR for the LDH to require food manufacturers to label products containing artificial colors, additives, or banned chemicals with a QR code with a statement directing consumers to scan it for additional information and to require food service establishments using seed oils to display a disclaimer in a clearly visible location.
-Effective January 1, 2027, failure to meet of either of these requirements is a violation of the state Sanitary Code.
-Based on R.S.
-40:6 (A): first time violations may result in a fine of no more than \$25 or imprisonment for not more than 10 days, or both; second time violations may result in a fine between \$25 to \$50 or imprisonment between 10 to 30 days, or both; subsequent violations are punishable by a fine of \$100 or imprisonment for not less than 30 days, or both.
+Effective January 1, 2028, failure to meet either of these requirements is a violation of the state Sanitary Code.
+Based on R. S. 40:6 (A): first time violations may result in a fine of no more than \$25 or imprisonment for not more than 10 days, or both; second time violations may result in a fine between \$25 to \$50 or imprisonment between 10 to 30 days, or both; subsequent violations are punishable by a fine of \$100 or imprisonment for not less than 30 days, or both.
 The LFO cannot anticipate the total amount of fines that may be imposed and collected as a result of this measure.

-Senate Dual Referral Rules House 13.5.1 > = \$100,000 Annual Fiscal Cost {S & H} 6.8(F)(1) >= \$100,000 SGF Fiscal Cost {H & S} 13.5.2 > = \$500,000 Annual Tax or Fee Change {S & H} 6.8(G) >= \$500,000 Tax or Fee Increase or a Net Fee Decrease {S} smart

-Patrice Thomas Deputy Fiscal Officer
+Senate Dual Referral Rules House 13.5.1 >= \$100,000 Annual Fiscal Cost {S & H} 6.8(F)(1) >= \$100,000 SGF Fiscal Cost {H & S} From M. Mary 13.5.2 >= \$500,000 Annual Tax or Fee 6.8(G) >= \$500,000 Tax or Fee Increase Patrice Thomas Deputy Fiscal Officer